 AMTSO shall monitor and moderate all commentary provided in this regard.

-All participants shall comply with AMTSO deadlines on commentary submission.
+All participants shall comply with AMTSO deadlines on commentary submission, as defined on the AMTSO website.

-Normative Reference.
-AMTSO deadlines are listed at [need to have a link and the deadlines drafted]

-All participants shall adhere to both AMTSO and other contractual guidelines on the publication of test results.
+All participants shall adhere to both AMTSO and other contractual guidelines, as defined on the AMTSO website, on the publication of test results.

-Normative Reference.
-AMTSO contractual guidelines are listed at [need to have a link and the guidelines drafted]

 Tester Behavior After a Test

 Testers shall present public test results in a way that is clear and understandable to prevent the results from being deceptive, unfair or misleading.